 I hope you agree with me that we are not able to be 100% right all the time.
 We might not be able to generate the final solution on the first attempt.
 In the beginning, we might not be able to understand the business environment or the customer segment as well as we need to (especially if the world is fast-changing and when our ability to use the past experiences is limited).

-Avoid the failure, masking it with detailed plans.
-If this happens we can see a failure as an unpleasant experience which should be abandoned as soon as possible and might be excused in some way
+- Avoid failure, masking it with detailed plans.
+If this happens we can see failure as an unpleasant experience which should be abandoned as soon as possible and might be excused in some way.

 The the assumptions of the new idea need to confronted with the reality as quickly as possible.
 And, if the assumptions were not right – this is the kind of fail that we are talking about.

-If we have an idea we need to confront the assumptions of the idea with the reality as quickly as possible (we don’t want to fall in love in our idea).
-There is an option that our assumptions were not right – and this is the kind of fail that we are talking about.
+If we have an idea, we need to confront its assumptions with reality as quickly as possible (we don’t want to fall in love in our idea).
+There is always a chance our assumptions are not right, and this is the kind of failure we are talking about.

 If we realise early on, that our assumptions are not true (fully or partially), we can improve our idea, and then check our new assumption against reality again.

-If we want to learn quickly, we need to check our assumptions against the reality often.
-When a lot of little steps are taken it is easier to capture the learning quickly, and it helps to find an optimal path faster.
-And before we will find it, some attempts will be not successful.
+If we want to learn quickly, we need to check our assumptions against reality often.
+When a lot of little steps are taken, it is easier to capture the learning quickly, and it helps to find an optimal path faster.
+And before we will find it, some attempts will not be successful.
 It’s a part of the process, it’s not desired, but it’s accepted.
 We want to fail often.

-The true aim of „Fail Fast, Fail often” is to reduce the failure (especially the big failure).
+The true aim of “Fail Fast, Fail Often” is to reduce risk, especially the risk of a big failure.

-The true aim of „Fail Fast, Fail often” is to reduce the failure (especially the big failure).
+The true aim of “Fail Fast, Fail Often” is to reduce risk, especially the risk of a big failure.

-If you want to produce good evidence quickly, to be able to learn and make a good decision, you to test your assumptions in a systemic way.
-If you test your assumptions without the proper structure, you will fail happily again and again without the well-structured outcome.
+If you want to produce good evidence quickly, to be able to learn and make a good decision, you need to test your assumptions in a systemic way.
+If you test your assumptions without the proper structure, you will fail happily again and again without a well-structured outcome.

 I will write a bit more about building the right system in future articles.